boldbi/samples/Scenario Based Samples/Save-and-SaveAs-Filter-View/README.md

       ![save-as-icon-click](https://github.com/boldbi/samples/assets/92368448/87deb53f-ff4f-4319-a065-42ad453f562c)

-  3. Retrieve the name of the view from the `Save As View` dialog and save it using the [saveAsFilterView]() method available in BoldBI.
+  3. Retrieve the name of the view from the `Save View` dialog and save it using the [saveAsFilterView]() method available in BoldBI.

       ![save-as-view-dialog-viewname](https://github.com/boldbi/samples/assets/92368448/ec907f6b-3289-4aa7-95f9-d161c3904464)

       ![saveas-filter-view-method](https://github.com/boldbi/samples/assets/92368448/ea6123be-8425-4f03-858a-18b92347eac2)

-  4. Filter Overview panel get updated with the saved view once it saved.
+  4. The `Filter Overview` panel will get updated with the saved view.

       ![updated-filter-overview-savedasview](https://github.com/boldbi/samples/assets/92368448/7ab2009a-6bd9-40bc-9814-30ab4a9906bb)

->**NOTE**: The same method will be used to save the new filter view and save as the filter view from the existing one.
+>**NOTE**: The same method will be used to save a new filter view and save as the filter view from an existing one.

 ### Update Filter Views
-  1. To update a saved filter view in the dashboard, you must `modify` the saved filter views by applying filters in the view.
+  1. To update a saved filter view in the dashboard, `modify` the saved filter views by applying filters in the view.

       ![modify-filter-view](https://github.com/boldbi/samples/assets/92368448/4b43cc57-201b-426a-b9eb-b0d145bd2ac4)